EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 1. Open the Dolphin emulator, click `Options` at the top, click `Controller Settings`.
 2. Select a system:
-    1. For Gamecube: Click `Configure` to the right of `Port 1 Standard Controller`
+    1. For GameCube: Click `Configure` to the right of `Port 1 Standard Controller`
     2. For Wii: Click `Configure` to the right of `Wii Remote 1 Emulated Wii Remote`
     3. <img src="https://user-images.githubusercontent.com/108900299/196016641-eb5d4e25-048e-480e-8c06-50767f3a3542.png" height="300">
 3. On this screen, configure your controllers however you like.